hapijs/hapi/docs/Reference.md

                 - `'optional'` - authentication is optional (must be valid if present).
                 - `'try'` - same as `'optional'` but allows for invalid authentication.
             - `strategies` - a string array of strategy names in order they should be attempted.
-If only one strategy is used, `strategy` can be used instead.
-Defaults to `'default'`.
+If only one strategy is used, `strategy` can be used instead with the single string value.
+Defaults to the default authentication strategy which is available only when a single strategy is configured.
             - `payload` - if set, the payload (in requests other than 'GET' and 'HEAD') is authenticated after it is processed.
 Requires a strategy with payload authentication support (e.g. [Hawk](#hawk-authentication)).
 Available values:
                 - `false` - no payload authentication.
 This is the default value.